 Multiple Conditional Logic Rules

 After you have created a single conditional logic rule, additional rules can be added as well.
-When you add a second rule to the conditional logic of an element, a new option will appear: the Match ALL and the Match ANY buttons.
+When you add a second rule to the conditional logic of an element, two new options will appear: the Match ALL and the Match ANY buttons.

 - Match ALL: The Match ALL button will ensure that all of the rules are met before the element will display.